SohhamSeal/Fisher-Faces/Code/Preprocessing/README.md

 ### Implementation in This Solution

 The Haar Cascade is utilized to detect faces in images, providing a list of rectangular box coordinates representing the ROI.
 These coordinates are then used to crop the images, creating a new dataset that focuses solely on the facial region of celebrities.
 This refined dataset can be leveraged for various facial recognition and classification tasks.

-### Implementation in This Solution

-## Getting Started

-To execute this task, follow these steps:

-1. Clone this repository to your local machine.
-2. Ensure you have Python installed on your system.
-3. Install the required libraries by running `pip install -r requirements.txt`.
-4. Run the `init.py` script.
-5. Enter the relative or absolute location of the dataset and the location where you want to save the processed files when prompted.

 ## Acknowledgments